AIcodeAcademy/ArchetypeNodeCLI/containers/c1-node-cli/.ai/rules/0-typescript.rules.md

 ## Patterns
 - Use Adapter pattern to wrap external dependencies.
+- Avoid Dependency Injection (DI) patterns, use direct calls instead.
+- Prefer composition over inheritance.
-- Use Factory, Singleton and Builder patterns when needed.
+- Use Factory, Singleton or Builder patterns only when its mandatory.
-- Avoid Dependency Injection (DI) patterns.
 - Try to be DRY, but not at the cost of readability.